jan-swiecki/hyzone/README.md

 * Create more examples
   * Multi-language project example
   * Jenkins pipelines examples with selenium and API tests
+* Add Travis CI and test installation and run unit tests on various linux platforms
 * Finish `hyzone with` [experimental](docs/Experimental.md) feature.
 * Allow using other languages in bash functions which is an [experimental](docs/Experimental.md) feature.